keith/smileykeith.com/_posts/2022-02-23-lc-linker-option.md

 linking.
 But there are some situations where you might want to force binaries to include `LC_LINKER_OPTION`s when they don't automatically.
-For example, if your build system builds without `-fmodules` (like bazel and cmake by default) and for some reason you cannot enable it[^1].
+For example, if your build system builds without `-fmodules` (like bazel and cmake by default) and for some reason you cannot enable it[^1], or when you're distributing a library and don't want your consumers to have to worry about adding extra linker flags.

 There are 2 different ways you can explicitly add `LC_LINKER_OPTION`s during your builds.
 First you can pass a flag when compiling your